-Candidates for the Industrial Management and Technology degree must also possess a grade point average of 2.50 in all course work specified for their major as well as a 2.25 for all business administration course work and a 2.25 for all math/science course work specified for the degree.
+Candidates for the Industrial Management and Applied Engineering Technology degree must also possess a grade point average of 2.50 in all course work specified for their major as well as a 2.25 for all business administration course work and a 2.25 for all math/science course work specified for the degree.

 Each department in the College may have more stringent requirements.
 Check with your academic adviser.
 It is the candidate’s responsibility to ensure that all degree requirements are met.

 Degree candidates meeting the following criteria will be named Distinguished Graduates in the College of Engineering:

 - Attain a minimum 3.0 GPA in all engineering, computer science and industrial management and technology courses;

 - Attain a minimum 3.0 GPA in all mathematics and science courses;